2010, February 6

-The Muscarelle Museum of Art celebrates its 30th anniversary with 25 drawings preserved by Michelangelo’s descendants from the family home, the Casa Buonarroti in Florence.
+The Muscarelle Museum of Art celebrated its 30th anniversary with 25 drawings preserved by Michelangelo’s descendants from the family home, the Casa Buonarroti in Florence.

-The estate of the late Walter J. Zable ’37, LL.D. ’78 provided a $23.9 million gift to William & Mary, $20 million of which will be split between scholarships for student athletes and renovations to the stadium that carries his name.
-The gift ranks among the largest single gifts in W&M’s 320-year history.
+The estate of the late Walter J. Zable ’37, LL.D. ’78 provided a $23.9 million gift to William & Mary, $20 million of which is to be split between scholarships for student athletes and renovations to the stadium that carries his name.
+The gift ranked among the largest single gifts in W&M’s 320-year history.

 2013, April 19

 William & Mary’s Board of Visitors approved the William & Mary Promise, an innovative, new operating model that will enhance the quality of a William & Mary education while improving predictability and affordability for in-state undergraduate students.

 Robert S. Mueller III, the longest serving director of the FBI since J. Edgar Hoover, addressed the William & Mary Commencement Exercises.
 He emphasized three qualities essential for success in life: integrity, service and patience.

 Following a three-year review by a committee of faculty, administrators and students, William & Mary implemented revisions to its honor system.
 The honor system has its historic origins in the 18th century and is the oldest in American higher education.

 W&M Chancellor and former U.S. Secretary of Defense Robert M. Gates ’65, L.H.D. ’98 announced he will donate his personal papers to the university.
 Gates and his wife, Rebecca, also committed an estimated $1.5 million from their estate, which would include $1.45 million in student scholarships.

 The Faculty of Arts & Sciences voted in favor of new general education requirements for the undergraduate program.
 Called the College Curriculum (COLL), the new general education curriculum systematically links all four undergraduate years at William & Mary from start to finish.